-Celebrating 14 years of busines!
+Celebrating 14 years of processing auto liens!

 When a person repairs, tows or stores a vehicle or vessel and has not been paid by the owner of the vehicle or vessel for services rendered, that person is entitled to a lien against that vehicle or vessel.
 A lien arises (becomes effective) at the time the registered owner is presented with a written statement of charges for completed work or service.
 If, however, possession is the result of a public agency or police impound, the lien arises when the vehicle is transported (towed).

 A short lien is a lien on a vehicle that is valued at less than $4000 but more than $500.
 At least 10 days prior to the sale date the notice of pending lien sale must be posted in a conspicuous place at the lien sale location.
 A short lien takes between 31-40 days to clear.

 A long lien is a lien on a vehicle that is valued at more than $4000 or a vehicle that is stored at a storage facility.
 Usually only businesses conduct this type of lien.
 This lien takes up to 120 days to complete.
 The customer must provide the public agency or name and address of the person who authorized the repairs, storage and/or towing.
 The DMV will reject the lien without this information.